ecotaxa/ecotaxa_py_client/docs/InstrumentsApi.md

 with ecotaxa_py_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = instruments_api.InstrumentsApi(api_client)
-    project_ids = "1,2,3" # str | String containing the list of one or more project id separated by non-num char.
+    project_ids = "1,2,3" # str | String containing the list of one or more project ids, separated by non-num char, or 'all' for all instruments.

     # example passing only required values which don't have defaults set
     try: